pkeroulas/st2110-toolkit/README.md

 ## Transcode

-Use ./transcode.sh to start the transcoding from one or multiple SDP
+Use ./transcode.sh to start the transcoding service in back ground from one or multiple SDP files, then show logs and, finally stop the service.
-files:

 ```sh
 $ ./transcoder.sh help